cargicar/RL_from_andy_jones/Home.md

 This is the wiki for the [reinforcement learning Discord](https://discord.gg/xhfNqQv).

-As well as this main page, there's also [details of our Saturday meets](https://github.com/andyljones/reinforcement-learning-discord-wiki/wiki/Saturday-Meets).

 ## Content of this Wiki
 0. [First Steps](#first-steps)
 1. [Debugging Advice](#debugging-advice)